expressjs/expressjs.com/_posts/2025-07-31-security-releases.md

     github: UlisesGascon
 ---

-The Express team has released a new path version of [Multer](https://www.npmjs.com/package/multer) addressing a high-severity security vulnerability.
+The Express team has released a new patch version of [Multer](https://www.npmjs.com/package/multer) addressing a high-severity security vulnerability.
 Also a new minor version of [on-headers](https://www.npmjs.com/package/on-headers) addressing a low-severity security vulnerability

 {% include admonitions/warning.html